 Food Cost 1 week: 1 233.76 yuan, or $155.06

-*MY COMMENT : What’s interesting is that this family has the smallest amount of veggies on the table after the Americans who had 2 whole tomatoes.
-No veggies although they do consume lots of fruits.
+What’s interesting is that this family has the least amount of vegetables are on the table, although they do consume lots of fruits.

 Food Cost 1 week: 37,699 Yen or $317.25

-*MY COMMENT : Check out all the pre-packaged foods on the floor.
+Check out all the pre-packaged foods on the floor.
 Notice very little red meat and chicken.
-Mostly fish. mmmmm.
+Mostly fish.

 Bhutan: Shingkhey Village